Corn Kings and One-Horse Thieves

 Our counselors' chauvinism must have owed in part to alumni loyalty.
 Of the seven-person counseling staff, no fewer than six were graduates of the University of Illinois.
 For years I assumed that U of I grads in the counseling ranks get a bounty (football tickets perhaps, or Roger Ebert autographs) for every hayseed freshman they sign up for the alma mater.

-It being the sixties, our counselors—no less than us and our parents—believed that if you looked for a school that was better than the rest you could be suspected of thinking that you were better than everybody else.
+It being the 1960s, our counselors—no less than we and our parents—believed that if you looked for a school that was better than the rest you could be suspected of thinking that you were better than everybody else.
 The counselors were the priests of the Midwest cult of the average, and they steered many a sinner back from perdition.
-Eastern is good enough, my child; who do you think you are?
+Eastern Illinois is good enough, my child; who the hell do you think you are?

 What was true then apparently remains true today, and not just in Springfield.
 A recruiter from a major Pennsylvania university confides that he bothers to attend "college day" information sessions at only two of the high schools in Chicago's western suburbs, because kids in all the others are so assiduously pushed toward area colleges and universities that nobody talks to him.